The Simple Strategy For Reducing Your Founder Problems

 For instance, make sure the equity of you and your co-founder(s) vest over time.
 Your equity should at least have a four-year vesting period with a one-year cliff.

-This means that you can part company with your co-founder without any negative financial consequences if it is clear that your co-founder isn’t going to work out in that first year.
+This means that you can part company with your co-founder without any negative structural consequences to your company if it is clear that your co-founder isn’t going to work out in that first year.

 There’s nothing sinister or wrong about working this way.
 Indeed, one year vesting cliffs are pretty standard these days.